Things to Know Before Ghorepani Poon Hill Trekking

 The viewpoint Poon Hill offers Charming mountain glimpses such as Dhaulagiri, Tukuche, Nilgiri, Braha Shikhar, Annapurna South, Hunchuli, and Fishtail (Machhapuchchhre) with unblocking sunrise.

 Poon Hill itself is examined as one of the best Hill Stations in the Annapurna Region.
-Sunrise and sunset over Dhaulagiri and Annapurna range from the top are some of the best views in the entire Trek.
+Sunrise and sunset over the Dhaulagiri and the Annapurna range from the top are some of the best views in the entire Trek.

 View from Poon Hill